 The AC has one positive input and one negative input.
-The positive input source is one of a selection of three analog input pins.
-The negative input is chosen either from analog input pins or from internal inputs, such as an internal voltage reference.
+The positive input source is one of a selection of four analog input pins.
+The negative inputs are chosen either from analog input pins or from internal inputs, such as an internal voltage reference.